jpgoldberg/unclock-crypto-engineering/Homework/2022-11-25/exercises.md

 ### Hard math

 > You want to understand a paper on a new polynomial commitment scheme, but you've been trying for more than an hour, and the math is over your head.
 What do you do?

+A lot depends on how badly I want to understand the paper and at what depth.
+There are plenty of circumstances where I will trust the authors and the reviewers that the math does what it says it does.

+But I might also

+- look through what the paper cites and work backwards;
+- pull out my copy of _Introduction to Mathematical Cryptography_ or _Algebra for Cryptologists_;
+- go to Wikipedia to get some overview;
+- Ask my kid for help, particular if it involves linear algebra.

 ### Vigenère